RJYoung7/NotesApp/README.md

-"# NotesApp"

 # Notes App
+***
 The following app allows a user to create/edit/delete notes.
-The notes are stored with local storage.
+The notes persist in local storage.

+Markdown format is used for the notes.
+See basic [syntax](https://www.markdownguide.org/basic-syntax/) guide for more info.